the-supernova/FallOut4UI/README.md

 * A unique _Scanline_ effect maintained all over the website
 * HP and Level bars added at the footer and around the avatar same as the game
 * Different effects added for active navs and other navs
-* In weapons nav of INV tab, weapon stats for the respective weapon appear on the right as you hover on each
+* In INV tab, weapon stats for the respective weapon appear on the right as you hover on each
 ## To-do
 * Add info in DATA, MAP, RADIO tabs
 * Add image of weapons to be shown on hovering